Tobe Awaka: Arizona

 Awaka transferred to play for the Arizona Wildcats.
 On November 9, 2024, he totaled 18 points, 15 rebounds, two blocks, and a steal in a victory over Old Dominion.
 On January 18, 2025, Awaka posted eight points and 14 rebounds in 26 minutes against Texas Tech.
 On February 4, he notched 14 points and nine rebounds in a victory versus BYU.
 On February 8, Awaka recorded 14 points and 11 rebounds in a win against Texas Tech.
 On February 17, he recorded 14 points and 12 rebounds in 32 minutes of a win over Baylor.

+Professional career

+After going undrafted in the 2026 NBA draft, Awaka signed a two-way contract with the Chicago Bulls on July 3, 2026.

+Personal life

+Awaka is the son of Sunny and Henrietta Awaka.
+He is a Christian.